-Abdollahi told Truthout that around 50 to 60 families are being released every day from the Dilley and Karnes prison camps, and that most legal aid groups don’t have the capacity to take on additional cases, so finding adequate counsel for families going through immigration and asylum proceedings remains one of the largest procedural hurdles.
+Abdollahi told Truthout that around 50 to 60 families are being released every day from the Dilley and Karnes family jails, and that most legal aid groups don’t have the capacity to take on additional cases, so finding adequate counsel for families going through immigration and asylum proceedings remains one of the largest procedural hurdles.

-The Dilley and Karnes jails are part of an expansion of private immigrant-family prison camps across South Texas, facilitated by the Obama administration as a response to an influx of Central American asylum seekers that reached its peak during the summer of 2014, and has been on the rise again over the past two months.
+The Dilley and Karnes jails are part of an expansion of privately operated immigrant family jails across South Texas facilitated by the Obama administration as a response to an influx of Central American asylum seekers that reached its peak during the summer of 2014 and has been on the rise again over the past two months.
 The private prison companies Corrections Corporation of America and GEO Group operate the jails.
-Conditions at the prison camps have sparked hunger strikes, and lawmakers who have toured the prisons have likened them to internment camps, calling for their closure.
+Conditions at the jails have sparked hunger strikes, and lawmakers who have toured them have likened them to internment camps, calling for their closure.

-The Flores agreement set minimum national standards for the detention and release of children by US Customs and Border Protection (CBP) or ICE, requiring the agencies to make an effort to release a detained child to a parent, close adult relative or other guardian, if possible.
-The court ruled that the Obama administration’s policy of incarcerating families in prison camps that are not state-licensed, child-care facilities violated the settlement.
+The Flores agreement set minimum national standards for the detention and release of children by U.S. Customs and Border Protection (CBP) or ICE, requiring the agencies to make an effort to release a detained child to a parent, close adult relative or other guardian, if possible.
+The court ruled that the Obama administration’s policy of detaining families in penal facilities that are not state-licensed, child care facilities violated the settlement.

-While Sanders, O’Malley and Stein continue to call for temporary protective status, something Abdollahi called a solution to the Obama administration’s family incarceration and deportation policies, Clinton’s reluctance to back protection and employment policies for Central American refugees, and her previous support for deportations, sets her apart.
+While Sanders, O’Malley and Stein continue to call for temporary protective status, something Abdollahi called a solution to the Obama administration’s family detention and deportation policies, Clinton’s reluctance to back protection and employment policies for Central American refugees and her previous support for deportations sets her apart.